 If You’re Not Sure You’re Managing You Loans in the Best Way, We Can Help

-If you’re on IBR, ICR, filing taxes separately, have private loans with rates over 8%, not maxing your retirement accounts, or not saving for the tax penalty of private sector loan forgiveness, check out the consult service.
+If you’re on IBR, ICR, filing taxes separately, have private loans with rates over 8%, not maxing your retirement accounts, or not saving for the tax penalty of private sector loan forgiveness, check out our consult service.

 Average client savings have been around $62,000 over the 10-25 year period the loans will be around.
 We’ve consulted on more student debt than anyone else in the country, so the more complex your situation the more we can help.

 Hopefully one day all the consolidation factories promising “Obama Student Loan Forgiveness” or “Trump Student Loan Forgiveness” will shut down.
 Sadly, that day will only come when the Department of Education fires FedLoan Servicing or FedLoan cleans up its act.
 Look forward to reading your questions and stories below.